 Professor Weiru Liu, (Professor of Artificial Intelligence)

 Professor Trevor Martin, (Professor of Artificial Intelligence), Applications in cyber- and physical security; flexible software specification; uncertain knowledge representation; x-mu fuzzy computing.

 Dr Lucia Marucci, (Lecturer in Engineering Mathematics), Analysis of complex systems; bifurcation theory; non-linear dynamics; synthetic biology; systems biology.

 Dr Naoki Masuda, (Senior Lecturer in Engineering Mathematics), Complex systems; computational neuroscience; evolutionary game theory; mathematical biology; network science.

-Dr Jonathan Rossiter, (Reader in Robotics), Human-machine interaction; medical data analysis; smart materials; soft robotics.
+Professor Jonathan Rossiter, (Professor in Robotics), Human-machine interaction; medical data analysis; smart materials; soft robotics.

-Dr Raul Santos-Rodriguez, (Temporary Lecturer in Data Science/Intelligent Systems), Data sciences; machine learning; signal processing.
+Dr Raul Santos-Rodriguez, (Lecturer in Data Science/Intelligent Systems), Data sciences; machine learning; signal processing.